 Cumbias Sonideras Rapidas

 This style of music was very popular in the early 2000s.
-The dancing was similar to how Tribal/Trival music was danced.
-The group who made it popular was Sabor Kolombia.
-Other songs that fit this style was Mueve tu Cuerpo/la culebritica, grupo los Kombers, Los Chicos de Barrio, Los Reyes del Sabor, & el Gran Silencio.
+The dancing was similar to how Tribal or Trival music was danced.
+The group that made it popular was Sabor Kolombia.
+Other songs that fit this style were Mueve tu Cuerpo / La Culebritica, grupo los Kombers, Los Chicos de Barrio, Los Reyes del Sabor, & el Gran Silencio.

 The sound of the music was the very fast style of cumbia characterized by the sounds of trumpets and accordion in most hype parts of the song.